falk-werner/zipsign/README.md

 -   Implementation limitations
     - *sign:* including signer certificate is not supported yet
-    - *sign:* including intermediate certificates is not supported yet
     - *sign:* multiple signatures are not supported yet

 # Build